emmajanedrews/base-template/_posts/2018-04-04-how-to-save-thousands-with-our-1-5-listing.md

 **When listing with us, you will only pay 3.5% to 4% total—you decide.**We keep 1.5% and the buyer gets the remaining 2% to 2.5%, which saves you thousands of dollars no matter the price of your home.

 Let’s face it—when you hire an agency that charges 5% or 6%, you’re lucky if you get professional photography.
-You’re even luckier if your agent does a few open houses. &nbsp;
+You’re even luckier if your agent does a few open houses.

 {% include pullquote.html %}